 Since the early 2020s, however, Pandora has shown renewed interest in catering to those with a higher budget, and has subsequently released the Pandora Brilliance collection.

 Pandora Brilliance comprises a collection of earrings, rings and necklaces that feature a distinctive ‘infinity’ setting, and showcase their own lab grown diamonds.
+While this collection offers modern elegance, some shoppers may prefer the personalized service and broader selection available at the closest jewelry shop, where you can explore both natural and lab-grown diamond options in person.
 The collection is significantly more expensive than their usual items, and the marketing feels more nuanced.
 It doesn’t seem to be trying to appeal to the full scope of their existing customer base and on the website, Pandora Brilliance is kept pretty distinct from the rest of their jewelry.

 First of all, let’s address the elephant in the room: their decision to put a total stop to their reliance on natural diamonds, and to focus instead on lab grown diamonds.
 It’s a pretty wise decision from a monetary standpoint.
 A little over ten years ago, the company suffered significantly from their attempts to target a higher-paying demographic and, with lab grown diamonds being as cheap as they are, they offer a convenient ‘middle ground’ for Pandora to offer a more prestigious range of pieces, without the prices skyrocketing and driving away customers.